MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 ### Cortana skills only work when language is set to English (United States)

-The public preview for Cortana is available for U.S. English (en-US) market only.
+The public preview for Cortana is available for the U.S. English (en-US) market only.

 ### Cortana stops talking after 15 seconds, or displays the message, "Unfortunately this skill won't work on this version of Windows"